 The new Regulations are detailed and are also available in the Legislation section of this website.

-- those conducting deposit-taking business within the meaning of section 4 of the Banks and Deposit Companies Act 1999;
+- carries on deposit-taking business within the meaning of section 4 of the Banks and Deposit Companies Act 1999;

-- those conducting investment business within the meaning of section 3 of the Investment Business Act 2003;
+- carries on investment business within the meaning of section 3 of the Investment Business Act 2003;

-- an insurance manager or broker registered under section 10 of the Insurance Act 1978 in so far as he acts as a manager or broker in connection with long term business (other than reinsurance business) falling within paragraph (a) or (c) of the definition of "long-term business" in section 1(1) of the Insurance Act 1978;
+- is an insurance manager or broker registered under section 10 of the Insurance Act 1978, but in relation to an insurance broker, only in so far as he acts as a broker in connection with long term business (other than reinsurance business) falling within paragraph (a) or (c) of the definition of “long-term business” in section 1(1) of the Insurance Act 1978;

-- those conducting the business of a fund administrator within the meaning of section 2(2) of the Investment Funds Act 2006;
+- carries on the business of a fund administrator within the meaning of section 2(2) of the Investment Funds Act 2006;

-- those conducting money service business within the meaning of section 20AA of the Bermuda Monetary Authority Act 1969;
+- carries on money service business within the meaning of section 2(2) of the Money Service Business Act 2016;

-- those conducting trust business within the meaning of section 9(3) of the Trusts (Regulation of Trust Business) Act 2001 and is not otherwise exempted by or under paragraph 3 of the Trusts (Regulation of Trust Business) Exemption Order 2003; or
+- carries on trust business within the meaning of section 9(3) of the Trusts (Regulation of Trust Business) Act 2001 and is not otherwise exempted by or under paragraph 3 of the Trusts (Regulation of Trust Business) Exemption Order 2002;

-- the operator of an investment fund within the meaning of section 2 of the Investment Funds Act 2006;
+- is the operator of an investment fund within the meaning of section 2 of the Investment Funds Act 2006; or

 The Bermuda Monetary Authority has been provided with powers to monitor financial institutions for compliance with the Regulations under the Proceeds of Crime (Anti-Money Laundering and Anti-Terrorist Financing Supervision and Enforcement) Act 2008 ("the Supervision Act") which came in effect on 1st January 2009.
 It should be noted that the Supervision Act gives the Authority the capacity to impose substantial penalties for failure to comply with many provisions in the Regulations.